sboesebeck/morphium/docs/test-runner.md

 Notes:
 - Use `--restart` to wipe `test.log/` and start fresh.
-- Use `--exclude-tags server` to skip MorphiumServer-specific tests when you only want MongoDB.
+- Use `--exclude-tags server` to skip PoppyDB-specific tests when you only want MongoDB.
 - Use `--exclude-tags inmemory` if you want to avoid in-memory-only suites.

 ### InMemoryDriver (fast local)